Boost your page speed and

 This increased speed score results in:

 No metric can fully capture the experience of page speed because the loading of a page is not a single moment in time.
 There are multiple moments (and corresponding metrics) in the loading process that influence user perceptions.
+In later sections of this page, we'll talk about different metrics that measure various aspects of page load.
+Because these metrics only measure a moment in the overall load of a web page, these are typically measured in milliseconds.

 Understanding the unique insights offered by each of these page speed metrics is important because it allows you to optimize for the ones most important to your site’s user experience.